Using Next.js and Auth0

 }

-Please note that we are also using Router.push('/'); to redirect the user back to the front page of the application.
+We’re also using Router.push('/') to send the user back to the front page.

 pages/logout.js